 - A numerical result called a fit factor

 - CNP – Controlled Negative Pressure

-- When the RPE is in the initial selection process when a workforce is trying to determine which masks to use for either a team or individuals to go and work in hazardous environments
+- When a workforce is looking at the RPE and it is in the initial selection process when a workforce is trying to determine which part or full face masks to use for either a team or individuals to go and work in hazardous environments

 - When the RPE chosen suffers a change, whether that be the material used in manufacturing, the actual size of the masks or another element